SteelCompendium/data-gen/Draw Steel Rules.md

 ### CAELIAN EMPIRE

 The Caelian Empire dominated five of the seven regions of Orden three thousand years ago.
-During the height of this most recent human empire, all humans (including folks from Vanigar in the far north, but not from the islands of Ix) learned to speak the Caelian tongue.
+During the height of this most recent human empire, all humans (including folks from Vanigar in the far north, but not folks from the islands of Ix) learned to speak the Caelian tongue.
 For many, especially the noble classes and the well-to-do, Caelian effectively replaced their native language.

 Some thirteen hundred years after the fall of the Caelian Empire, the languages of the different regions of the empire are enjoying a resurgence.
 Still, the Caelian tongue is spoken by most humans in most regions to one extent or another.